Walk into a store. Grab your stuff. And walk right out again, without stopping to check out.

 To date, more than 15 stores worldwide are putting the company’s technology to work.
 Those stores are already serving satisfied customers who return again and again.

 At Choice Market, 60 percent of shoppers who tried the checkout-free option used it again within a month.
 Twenty percent came back three times.

-The computer-vision-powered system works smoothly alongside the store’s traditional checkout system, and is integrated with the Choice Now app, where customers can shop checkout-free, and place online orders and arrange pickups.
+The computer-vision-powered system uses NVIDIA Metropolis for smart video analytics.
+It works smoothly alongside the store’s traditional checkout system, and is integrated with the Choice Now app, where customers can shop checkout-free, and place online orders and arrange pickups.

 AiFi is revolutionizing retail operations with AI.
 At the Indy500 auto race earlier this year, Penske Entertainment’s nano-store allowed fans to buy snacks, beverages and merchandise with an app.
 No need to stop and swipe a credit card.

 This speed translates well to any kind of store where people need to slip in and out in a hurry.
 Zabka partnered with AiFi to open its first public autonomous store in Poznan, Poland, quickly drawing huge amounts of foot traffic from commuters going to and from a nearby train station.

 With AiFi integrated with the Zappka App, which has over 5 million users, harried commuters could hustle out the door with a newspaper and a morning coffee.

 More stores equipped with AiFi’s technology are coming.
 In France, the company is working with Carrefour on what the retailer calls its “Flash LabStore,” a frictionless store at its headquarters in Massy.